czeluff/bootstrap/mac-setup.md

-install brew (it now installs the xcode command line tools for you wtf) hide menu bar hide dock, shrink, move to left (there's scripts to make it appear and disappear faster that you found on Snazzy Labs YouTube, big 90 min video) user account in /etc/sudoers: czeluff ALL = (ALL) NOPASSWD: ALL iTerm2, perhaps some configuration files for it? max out iTerm scrolling speed (left/right) elixir go python3 (dev things should cover both Linux and macOS, so htop doesnt need to be listed)
+install brew (it now installs the xcode command line tools for you wtf) user account in /etc/sudoers: czeluff ALL = (ALL) NOPASSWD: ALL iTerm2, perhaps some configuration files for it? defaults read com.googlecode.iterm2 max out iTerm scrolling speed (left/right) - perhaps consider Alacritty as your Terminal, instead elixir go python3 (dev things should cover both Linux and macOS, so htop doesnt need to be listed)